'The whole country is not on fire': Canadian tourism industry struggles as fires rage

 "Climate change is an essential threat to Canadian tourism, to their reputation and that's what we're seeing," said federal Tourism Minister Soraya Martinez Ferrada.

-Hot, dry weather in Western Canada, exacerbated by climate change, sparked a massive fire southwest of Fort McMurray, forcing more than 6,000 people from their homes.
+Hot, dry weather in Western Canada, exacerbated by climate change, sparked a massive fire last week southwest of Fort McMurray.
+This week it is forcing more than 6,000 people from their homes.

 Some of them are the same residents whose houses were razed by a major wildfire in the same city just eight years ago.